UmmItC/gpu-passthru/README.md

 This command builds the website and pushes it to the `gh-pages` branch, making it easy to deploy to GitHub Pages.

+### GitHub CI

+We provide a CI script for automation.
+Just push your changes and the workflow will automatically build, commit, and push.

 ### Custom Domain

-Modify the `baseUrl` field in the `docusaurus.config.js` file to match your custom domain.
+Modify the `baseUrl` field in the `docusaurus.config.js` file to match your custom domain:

 ```js
 const config: Config = {